Apple 61W USB-C Power Adapter – Made for the 13-inch MacBook Pro, hit and miss with non-Apple devices

 The 87W USB-C power adapter, unfortunately, has not updated.
 It is still missing 15V support.
 Hopefully we’ll see a change with a future 15-inch MacBook Pro update.

 The Apple 61W USB-C power adapter (MNF72LL/A) is ideal for a 13-inch MacBook Pro.
 And will fast charge a newer iPhone or pre-2018 iPad Pro.
 But its lack of 15V support makes it under perform less expensive peers with other devices.
 Including the 2018 iPad Pro with USB-C.

 It’ll fast charge non-Apple phones that support USB PD, such as the Google Pixel.
 Other Android phones can charge at their normal rate.

 For the Nintendo Switch it charges in handheld mode as fast as any other option.
 But it cannot power a docked Switch due to its lack of 15V support.
 This was changed in 2018.
 Newer models will work as well in handheld mode and support the dock.

 The charger doesn’t offer anything to make up for its lack of 15V support.
 Even discontinued it costs more than Anker, Inateck, and Nekteck 60W USB-C chargers.
 And it is larger and heavier than most of them.
 Its only redeeming value is Apple support.
 But unless you bought AppleCare that doesn’t matter now.

-If you already have this charger it will best serve you by living at your workstation.
+If you already have this charger it will best serve you by staying at your workstation.
 If you only own a MacBook Pro and iPhone then it’ll work as a travel charger, too.
 Otherwise get a more flexible 60W USB-C charger that can work with all your devices.
-And use it for commute and travel.
+And use that for commute and travel.